-Ken Green, Ph.D, is Head of Manufacturing, Science and Technology (MSAT) at Samsung Biologics.
-Ken has extensive experience in process development & characterization, technology transfer, validation and manufacturing and has held leadership roles in Process Development, MSAT and Technical Services with GSK, Amgen, Pfizer and Shire.
-He has a passion for continuous improvement with application of six and lean sigma methodologies for efficiency gains, problem solving and strategy deployment.
-Ken holds a degree in Microbiology from the University of Sheffield, UK, followed by MSc and PhD degrees in Biochemical Engineering from University of Birmingham, UK
+Ken Green, Ph.D., is Head of Manufacturing, Science, and Technology (MSAT) at Samsung Biologics.
+Ken has extensive experience in process development & characterization, technology transfer, validation, and manufacturing and has held leadership roles in Process Development, MSAT, and Technical Services with GSK, Amgen, Pfizer, and the Shire.
+He has a passion for continuous improvement with the application of six and lean sigma methodologies for efficiency gains, problem solving, and strategy deployment.
+Ken holds a degree in Microbiology from the University of Sheffield, the UK, followed by MSc and Ph.D. degrees in Biochemical Engineering from the University of Birmingham, UK

 Followed by Klaus Mauch, CEO at Insilico Biotechnology AG